Choline in Pregnancy: How Much You Need and Best Food Sources

 Choline plays a vital role in fetal brain development, influencing memory, attention, and overall cognitive function.
 Studies have shown that adequate choline intake during pregnancy supports the formation of the hippocampus, the brain region responsible for learning and memory.

-It also helps close the neural tube early in pregnancy, which is why getting enough choline alongside folate is so important.
+Choline also plays a role in early neural tube development, which is why getting enough choline alongside folate is considered important during pregnancy.

 Supporting Your Baby’s Future